-The Gladstone Community Schools Team is comprised of a Community Schools Coordinator, Youth and Family Worker, a part-time Programmer and Program Leader staff.
+The Gladstone Community Schools Team is comprised of a Community Schools Coordinator and youth and family worker.

 Our team has three key focus areas: grade to grade transition, attendance and connectedness.
 Through a variety of partnerships with community service agencies and with the support of secondary age volunteers, we offer programs and supports for students from grades K-12.
 Our activities happen year-round, primarily during out of school time; before/after school, lunch hour, and during school breaks.